 You are here

-She has regularly appeared as an expert on TV and radio, and has presented at conferences in the UK, Israel and India on topics ranging from interoperability to medical responses to terrorism and pandemics.
+Jennifer has regularly appeared as an expert on TV and radio, and has presented at conferences in the UK, Israel, India and Canada on topics ranging from interoperability to medical responses to terrorism and pandemics.

-She has a degree in Biological Anthropology from Cambridge University and a PhD in Computer Science and Geography from Royal Holloway, University of London.
-Her PhD thesis was entitled Online Discussion Forums During a Public Health Emergency, using the 2014-15 West African Ebola outbreak as a case study.
+Jennifer has an MA in Biological Anthropology from Cambridge University and a PhD in Computer Science and Geography from Royal Holloway, University of London.